amirhyous/Parallel_Programming_Projects/README.md

 Q4. **Overlaying one image onto another with adjustable transparency**

-All of the problems have been solved with 3 different methods of parallelism: SIMD, OpenMP, POSIX
+All problems have been solved using three different parallelism methods: SIMD, OpenMP, and POSIX.